SulaymonHursanov/spring-cloud/README.md

 # spring-cloud

+todo:
-todo: 1) definition of every project
+-  definition of every project
-      2) should be defined roadmap to how to deploy or script for deploy
+-  should be defined roadmap to how to deploy or script for deploy

+### track progress on trello dashboard (https://trello.com/b/XLmqcWpg/spring-cloud)